jstnklnr/sfvim-vscode/README.md

 > Copies the highlighted text and jumps to first selected character

-> Default bind: y
+> Default bind: c

 #### copy.moveLast

 > Copies the highlighted text and jumps to the last selected character

-> Default bind: Y
+> Default bind: C

 #### copy.specialWord

 > Copies all characters of the current word (including special characters)

-> Default bind: yW
+> Default bind: cW

 #### copy.untilNextWord

 > Copies all characters from the current to the next occurring word

-> Default bind: yf
+> Default bind: cf

 #### copy.untilNextSpecialWord

 > Copies all characters from the current to the next occurring word (including special characters)

-> Default bind: yF
+> Default bind: cF

 #### copy.untilPreviousWord

 > Copies all characters from the current to the previous occurring word

-> Default bind: ys
+> Default bind: cs

 #### copy.untilPreviousSpecialWord

 > Copies all characters from the current to the previous occurring word (including special characters)

-> Default bind: yS
+> Default bind: cS

 #### copy.word

 > Copies all characters of the current word

-> Default bind: yw
+> Default bind: cw

 #### cut

 > Cuts the highligted text

-> Default bind: c
+> Default bind: x

 #### cut.line

 > Cuts the current line

-> Default bind: cl
+> Default bind: xl

 #### cut.specialWord

 > Cuts all characters of the current word (including special characters)

-> Default bind: cW
+> Default bind: xW

 #### cut.untilNextWord

 > Cuts all characters from the current to the next occurring word

-> Default bind: cf
+> Default bind: xf

 #### cut.untilNextSpecialWord

 > Cuts all characters from the current to the next occurring word (including special characters)

-> Default bind: cF
+> Default bind: xF

 #### cut.untilPreviousWord

 > Cuts all characters from the current to the previous occurring word

-> Default bind: cs
+> Default bind: xs

 #### cut.untilPreviousSpecialWord

 > Cuts all characters from the current to the previous occurring word (including special characters)

-> Default bind: cS
+> Default bind: xS

 #### cut.word

 > Cuts all characters of the current word

-> Default bind: cw
+> Default bind: xw

 #### paste.before